MerosCrypto/Meros/docs/RPC/Current/System.md

 ### `quit`

-`quit` will finish up all of your Node's current operations, and safely shutdown (if it can).
-It takes in zero arguments and returns zero fields.
+`quit` will finish up all of current operations and attempt to safely shutdown.
+It takes in zero arguments and the result is always true.